1. Introduction

 9].
 In order to generate them as close as possible to the surface, the incident PEs beam must be as grazing as possible, so that the full path of the incident beam in the material is located in an immediately sub-surface region.
 Indeed, the distance of the deepest point reached by primary electrons is given by the product between penetration depth (d) and sin of the grazing angle α (which is complementary to the incidence angle, θ).
 When this quantity is close to zero, the distance of SE from the surface is negligible and therefore all SEs generated in the PEs crossing the material escape from the sample surface.
 Such a behavior involves the maximum yield of SE; however, since the depth-of-field has always some limitations, the best sample inclination must necessarily be a compromise between these two quantities (i.e., maximum inclination with completely sharp visual field).

 The objective of this work is to demonstrate how a controlled grazing-incidence SEM observation significantly improves morphological contrast and information content in the study of multiscale nanomaterials.
-We illustrate this approach through the case study of MoS2, showing how complementary optical analyses confirm the structural features revealed by the SEM observations.
+We illustrate this approach through the case study of MoS₂, showing how complementary optical spectroscopy analyses confirm the structural features revealed by the SEM observations.
 The strategy proposed here not only deepens the fundamental understanding of 2D materials but also provides a methodological framework that can be extended to a broad range of coatings and nanostructured surfaces.

 2. Materials and Methods

 2.1.
-Preparation of MoS2 Colloidal Suspension
+Preparation and Optical Characterization of MoS₂ Colloidal Suspensions

 Owing to its layered structure, MoS